 As a result, rally racing has been featured in ESPN’s X Games since 2006 with Rally America’s involvement.
 X Games rally first began as performance rally and quickly evolved into Super Rally in 2010, which is six rally cars racing side-by-side in short heats over tarmac and gravel surfaces.

-Rally America followed Super Rally’s success by introducing the four round U.S. Rallycross Championship, the first European style rallycross events on American soil at the New Jersey Motorsports Park.
+Rally America followed Super Rally’s success by introducing the four round U.S. Rallycross Championship, the first European style rallycross events on American soil at the New Jersey Motorsports Park in 2010.
 Never before has Americans seen top U.S. rally drivers racing wheel-to-wheel against Europe’s best rallycross drivers in amazing small turbo-charged, 4 wheel-drive exotic machines in a relatively small mixed surface track.

 There you have it.
-Whether you’d like to spectate or compete at a rally or a rallycross, learn more about what it takes to get involved in these fast-growing forms of motorsport.
-We hope you’ll join us at a Rally America event near you in 2013!
+Whether you’d like to spectate or compete at a rally, learn more about what it takes to get involved in this fast-growing form of motorsport.
+We hope you’ll join us at a Rally America event near you in 2019!